rbisdorff/Digraph3/docSphinx/index.rst

 **Parts of the documentation:**

 The documentation contains, first, a set of tutorials introducing the main objects like digraphs, outranking digraphs and performance tableaux.
 There is also a tutorial provided on undirected graphs.
 Some tutorials are problem oriented and show how to compute the winner of an election, how to build a best choice recommendation, or how to linearly rank or rate with multiple incommensurable performance criteria.
-The next two tutorials concern more specifically operational aspects of computing maximal independent sets (MISs) and kernels in graphs and digraphs.
-The last tutorial, concerning the characterization of permutation graphs, eventually shows the usefulness of the bipolar digraph fusion operator.
+Other tutorials concern more specifically operational aspects of computing maximal independent sets (MISs) and kernels in graphs and digraphs.
+The tutorial about handling and characterization of permutation graphs, shows the usefulness of the bipolar digraph fusion operator.
+Finally, we provide a tutorial on tree graphs and spanning forests.

 .. toctree:: tutorial
    :maxdepth: 2